Magisk-Modules-Repo/NfcScreenOff/README.md

 1. Reboot

 If it does not solve your problem, you can create an issue.

-**TAP TO PAY DOES NOT WORK WHEN SCREEN IS OFF**

-This is normal, you need to wake up the device to pay in stores.

-_Tap to pay functionality is now in BETA so it may work for some devices._

 **MY NFC IS NOT DETECTED ANYMORE**